SAP-samples/codejam-cap-llm/exercises/01-set-up-workspace/README.md

 To work through the exercises make sure you are in the project folder.
 To do so, use the terminal to change directory into `codejam-cap-llm/project/job-posting-service/`.

-From the root of the CodeJam repository `/home/user/projects/codejam-cap-llm` change the directory:
+👉 From the root of the CodeJam repository `/home/user/projects/codejam-cap-llm` change the directory:

 ```bash
 cd project/job-posting-service
 ```

+The SAP Business Application Studio will add a dependency to the `package.json` which you are not going to use in this workshop.
+This dependency needs to be removed.

+👉 Open the `package.json`.

+👉 Find the `@cap-js/hana` dependency and remove it.

+👉 Save the file.

+There are two SAP HANA CDS adapter packages out there, one is the `@cap-js/hana` and the other is the `@sap/cds-hana`.
+The first one is just a newer unified database model package.

 ## Check the installation of the CDS development kit